 Comparison of EUL Values

 The following tables provide a comparison between the EUL values estimated in this study, the current Connecticut PSD values, and the values from comparable jurisdictions.
-In many cases jurisdictions use the same source (e.g., the 2007 GDS measure life study) and rely on studies more than a decade old.
+In many cases jurisdictions use the same source (e.g., the 2007 GDS measure life study), rely on studies more than a decade old, or negotiated values.
 Additionally, nearly all sources are literature reviews and do not contain primary data collection.
 Finally, some sources apply the same EUL values to several equipment types that may have different lifetimes (e.g., the 2007 GDS study provides a single EUL value for all residential heating and cooling equipment).

 Table 9: Comparison of Air Source Heat Pump EUL Values